-Mr. Mahbubur Meenar has spent the last decade developing applications of Geographic Information Systems (GIS) and other technologies to urban and regional analysis.
-His research interests involve hunger & food insecurity, GIS-based environmental modeling, sustainable urban design & revitalization, and the role of digital technologies & visualization in community engagement.
+Dr. Mahbubur Meenar has spent the last decade developing applications of Geographic Information Systems (GIS) and other technologies to urban and regional analysis.
+His research interests include (i) food justice and food systems planning, (ii) urban watershed planning and green stormwater infrastructure, (iii) GIS, mixed-methods, visualization, geodesign, and environmental modeling; (iv) e-engagement, digital social network, and organizational network, and (v) sustainable community planning and design.

-He joined the Center for Sustainable Communities (CSC) at Temple University in 2002 with responsibilities for GIS research and education, grant writing and web site design.
+He joined the Center for Sustainable Communities (CSC) at Temple University in 2002 with responsibilities for GIS research and education, grant writing, and web site design.
 He is the Principal Investigator and or lead GIS specialist on dozens of funded research projects.
-He has received research funding from Pennsylvania Department of Community and Economic Development, Pennsylvania Department of Environmental Protection, Philabundance, Upper Dublin Township, and Temple University.
+He has received research funding from US Environmental Protection Agency (EPA), Pennsylvania Department of Community and Economic Development (DCED), Pennsylvania Department of Environmental Protection (DEP), Philabundance, Upper Dublin Township, and Temple University.

-His work has been published in Journal of Planning Literature, Environmental Management, Local Food Geographies: Concepts, Spatial Context, and the Local practices (Reid et al, eds. forthcoming), The Handbook of Research on Geoinformatics (Karimi, ed.
+His work has been published in Journal of Planning Literature, Landscape and Urban Planning, Environmental Management, Journal of Agriculture, Food Systems, and Community Development, Transport Policy, Encyclopedia of Quality of Life and Well-Being Research (Michalos, ed., 2014), Local Food Geographies: Concepts, Spatial Context, and the Local practices (Reid et al, eds., 2012), The Handbook of Research on Geoinformatics (Karimi, ed.
 2008), Artificial Crime Analysis Systems: Using Computer Simulations and Geographic Information (Liu and Eck, eds.
 2008), Encyclopedia of World Poverty (Odekom, ed.
 2006) and Planning.

-Mr. Meenar teaches undergraduate and graduate courses in GIS applications, Urban Design and Internet and Digital Technologies at the Department of Community and Regional Planning (CRP).
+Dr. Meenar teaches undergraduate and graduate courses in GIS, Urban Design, Sustainable Community Design and Development, and Internet and Digital Technologies at the Department of Community and Regional Planning (CRP).
 He has also conducted professional GIS application workshops at Temple University.
 He oversees CRP student tech fee and organizes departmental activities at the annual EarthFest event, which draws 12,000 students to campus for a day of environmental education.
-In addition, he has served as a Temple University Faculty Mentor, a voting member of the Ambler Campus Sustainability Council, and a member of the Delaware Valley Regional Food Systems Planning Stakeholder Committee.
+In addition, he has served as a Temple University Faculty Mentor, a voting member of the Ambler Campus Sustainability Council, and a member of Montgomery Township Environmental Advisory Committee and Delaware Valley Regional Food Systems Planning Stakeholder Committee.

 CRP 2114/8114 Urban Form and Design (undergraduate and graduate)